 An uncontested divorce works for couples who are able to negotiate and reach an agreement on the terms of the divorce.
-While no one expects you to be on warm and friendly terms throughout the process, you’ll need to remain civil and collaborative in order for the process to be successful.
-Once you and your spouse have agreed to pursue an uncontested divorce, you’ll need to obtain and complete the proper divorce forms.
-You’ll discuss and document all the aspects of your separation, such as the division of property, alimony payments, child custody agreements, and more.
-Once you’ve reached an agreement, you’ll file the paperwork with the court and attend a final hearing.
+While no one expects you to be on warm and friendly terms throughout the process, you will need to remain civil and collaborative in order for the process to be successful.
+Once you and your spouse have agreed to pursue an uncontested divorce, you will need to obtain and complete the proper divorce forms.
+You will discuss and document all the aspects of your separation, such as the division of property, alimony payments, child custody agreements, and more.
+Once you have reached an agreement, you will file the paperwork with the court and attend a final hearing.
 The judge will look over your papers, ask you some questions, and—if everything looks good—sign the final divorce decree, making your divorce official.

-While some people end up going through the uncontested divorce process without involving an attorney, it’s highly advisable to meet with an experienced and knowledgeable divorce attorney at some point along the way.
-It’s easy to become overwhelmed during the process, and it’s helpful to have a legal professional step in and make sure your questions and concerns are addressed.
-At the Law Office of Adrienne D. Edward P.C., we want to make sure that the terms of your divorce are equitable and allow you both to move on with your lives with the solid foundation you both deserve.
+While some people end up going through the uncontested divorce process without involving an attorney, it is highly advisable to meet with an experienced and knowledgeable divorce attorney at some point along the way.
+It is easy to become overwhelmed during the process, and it is helpful to have a legal professional step in and make sure your questions and concerns are addressed.
+At the Law Office of Adrienne D. Edward P.C., we want to make sure that the terms of your divorce are equitable and allow you both to move on with your lives with the solid foundation that you both deserve.